 Natural preservatives for cosmetics aren’t exactly rare.
-Ingredients like salt, sugar, and coconut oil – common natural preservativesn – often play recurring roles in our formulas.
+Ingredients like salt, sugar, and coconut oil – common natural preservatives – often play recurring roles in our formulas.

-There are also preservatives that while not quite natural, are still safe to use on the skin.
+There are also preservatives that may not be all-natural, yet are still safe to use on the skin.
 And then there’s the harmful and unstable class of preservatives, hidden in plain sight in many popular cosmetics.
-Using wrong preservatives in cosmetics can cause a world of trouble for our skin – but before we get ahead of ourselves, let’s rewind a bit.
+Using the wrong preservatives in cosmetics can wreak havoc on our skin.
+How do you spot the friendly from the foe preservatives?

 To look at cosmetic preservatives now, we have to go a long way back – almost as far back as the dawn of cosmetics themselves.

-In ancient Egypt and Rome, wealthy women reached for beauty products made with kohl, saffron, wine, and even goose fat.
-Water and oils were used to achieve a texture ideal for application, and products were often stored in special jars and tins for preservation.
+In ancient Egypt and Rome, wealthy women reached for beauty products made with kohl, a black powdery substance, saffron, wine, and even goose fat.
+Water and oils were used to achieve a texture ideal for makeup application, and products were often stored in unique jars and tins for preservation.

 In East Asia, an ancient shrub was used to dye hair and lips a dark red; this beauty treatment is still around today, known as henna.
-In China, beauty regimens involved ingredients such as gelatin and beeswax.
+In China, beauty regimens involved ingredients such as gelatin and beeswax for soaps.

-Preservatives are nothing new, but how exactly do they work?
+As you can see, preservatives are nothing new - but how exactly do they work?

 Most of us never consider just what it takes to preserve a product.
 The more water it contains, the stronger and more concentrated the preservatives will need to be.
 This is because water can be a breeding ground for bacteria.

 As our largest organ, the skin has a hard-enough job just keeping us, well, together!
 Its other job is to act as a barrier against harmful outside pathogens and bacteria.
 That’s why the products we apply topically need to be effective at staving off bacteria – you don’t want them bringing more onto your skin!
-Natural preservatives are a clean way to help protect our outsides (and our insides) from beauty bacterial exposure.
+Natural preservatives are a clean way to help protect our outsides (and our insides) from bacterial exposure from beauty products.

 In general, many think that dry or oil-based products are relatively safe from growing bacteria, but that’s not necessarily true.
 We cross-contaminate our products every day by digging fingers into eyeshadows, dusting last week’s brushes into blushes, and pressing in our less-than-fresh sponges for quick spot coverage.